The latest version of the openMSX manual can be found on the openMSX home page:

 The initialisation of a Sunrise IDE harddisk is described in the text files that come with the FDISK program for IDE, downloadable from the Sunrise for MSX web site.
 There are also some threads on the MSX Resource Center forum that may give you valuable hints.

-You can side step these procedures by using the diskmanipulator
+You can sidestep these procedures by using the diskmanipulator

-subdirectories on it.
-For instance to create a hard disk with 3 partitions of
+instance to create a hard disk with 3 partitions of 32 megabyte on it, and have

-32 megabyte on it, and have each partition filled with files and subdirectories
+each partition filled with files and subdirectories, proceed as follows:

 Start openMSX with the ide extension, then type in the console:

-As announced above, there is (limited) support for CD-ROM with the 'ide' extension.
-You can insert an ISO image in that virtual CD-ROM player with the -cda
+extension.
+You can insert an ISO image in that virtual CD-ROM player with the

-command line option and change it at run time with the cda
+command line option and change it at run time with the

-console command, all similar to the aforementioned hda
+command, all similar to the aforementioned hda

 and diska